 We do our best to make the editing process with Weblium as easy as possible.
 We added the Publish button in the Settings to make our editor even more intuitive.

-From now on, you don’t need to click on the Edit site button and navigate to the editor each time you want to save changes made in the General info tab in the Settings.
+As always, you need to publish your site after you add Site title, Site description, upload a favicon, or make your website visible in search engines.
+But from now on, you don’t need to click on the Edit site button and navigate to the editor each time you want to save changes made in the General info tab in the Settings.
+There is the Publish button that is designed to help you enable changes in one second.

 SEO settings for blog posts